 Can I Lose Weight With Liposuction?

-Liposuction isn’t a weight loss method; it’s intended to remove stubborn pockets of fat from the abdomen, sides, arms, legs, and face.
+Liposuction isn’t a weight loss method; it’s intended to remove stubborn fat deposits from the abdomen, sides, arms, legs, and face.
 But liposuction doesn’t usually remove more than four or five pounds of fat and fluid in a single procedure.

 If you need to lose a significant amount of weight, your plastic surgeon will recommend you try diet and exercise before having liposuction.